greatnam/Marlin-Ender3-SKR-1.3-Firmware/README.md

 Just want the firmware and don't want to have to install anything?
 [Download it here.](https://github.com/thatguyyoulove/Marlin-Ender3-SKR-1.3-Firmware/releases)

 Note: If you have any errors about your TMCStepper library version after updating this firmware then delete the .piolibdeps folder.
-It will get rebuilt on the next build with the newest TMCSteeper library version.
+It will get rebuilt on the next build with the newest TMCStepper library version.
 ---
 # Marlin 3D Printer Firmware